The following text is primarily dedicated to those who have had little contact with Brazilian culture.

 Let’s begin with the cultural aspect...

-But certainly, in order to play choro, one should try to develop a “Brazilian soul,” which has to do with the Brazilian way of life and Brazilian culture.
+It would be very helpful for someone learning to play choro, to work on developing a “Brazilian soul,” which has to do with the Brazilian way of life and Brazilian culture.

 Living for a period of time in Brazil and interacting with our culture and music would certainly help to foster this “Brazilian soul,” and if that’s not possible, then visiting the country and immersing yourself in Brazilian culture would also be an option.